Evanston RoundTable, Dec. 14, 2017

 And luckiest of all, perhaps, to realize that the best thing in life boils down to just this: do everything possible to help make other people feel better, happier, more secure, and more productive.

-I am not gloomy about the void.
+Despite the unlikely prospect of heaven, I am not gloomy about the void.
 After all, it is where we all came from.
 Worms will chomp on my innards, it is true.
 But the worms will be eaten by birds, and the birds will poop by a tree, and the tree will absorb and process and expel my essence as oxygen, and I will be of the air and the sky, still part of the universe and inevitably settle back onto earth to blend with the soil and grow as a stalk of corn or a lilac bush, to be eaten and become part of another living thing, the cycle of birth and death playing out again and again.

 An eternal adventure, like life itself.